 Protectionism is a great policy - particularly when you can dress it up as something different.
+As we may be finding out in the Trump era.

 How many Defence related or high tech business have gone to foreign owners - much more relevant now as we shuffle into a new world order.